lucfreelance/cali-vip-tours/content/en/_index.md

 ---
-title: "Ananke: a Hugo Theme"

-description: "The last theme you'll ever need.
-Maybe."
-theme_version: "2.8.2"
+title: "Cali VIP Tours"
+description: "It's all about the experience"
 cascade:
 featured_image: "/images/gohugo-default-sample-hero-image.jpg"
+theme_version: "2.8.2"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 ---

-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to Cali VIP Tours: It's all about the experience.